top of page

 The Role of Parents/Guardians

 We believe that the success of De la Salle College Churchtown depends on the combined efforts of parents/guardians, teachers and students.
-Parents/guardians can do much to ensure that your son benefits from his post primary education.
+Parents/guardians can do much to ensure that your child benefits from their post primary education.

 The school must have up to date contact details of parents/ guardians especially email addresses and mobile contact numbers.
 We request that all parents and students read the Code of Behaviour and sign the School Rules together.